How to Do

-The bodyweight box squat should begin with good posture to avoid injury.
+The box squat with bodyweight should begin with good posture to avoid injury.
 Brace the spine by drawing your lower abdomen inward.
 Your core muscles should be activated to support your posture as you perform the exercise.

-If any pain is experienced, immediately stop the bodyweight box squat.
+If any pain is experienced, immediately stop the box squat with bodyweight.

 With your back to the box, stand with your feet shoulder width apart and your toes pointed out at a small angle.
 Squat down by bending your knees and bringing your hips back and down while keeping your gaze up and knees flared.
 As you fall, bring your arms out in front of you for balance.